Skip to content

 Instapaper

 For those who find the transition from Pocket particularly difficult, Instapaper might be a joy.
 The tool has been around almost as long as Pocket, which may explain the striking similarity.
-Instapaper impresses with its sheer simplicity and clear structures.
+Instapaper impresses with its pure simplicity and clear structures.
 The tool does what it’s supposed to do: it saves articles and offers an archive function, just like Pocket.

 This all works wonderfully in the free version.
 Those who want to unlock additional features can choose one of the paid models.
 For those who don’t want to make a big adjustment after Pocket’s discontinuation, Instapaper is the ultimate solution.